 2. How will the staff in the setting support my child?

 Each child has a keyperson who is the first point of contact for the family.
-Children have starting points when they arrive at the setting and through careful observation and monitoring, staff review progress with parents at least once a term but more often if required.
+Staff assess children shortly after they start the setting to create early learning starting points.
+And through careful observation and monitoring, staff review progress with parents at least once a term but more often if required.
 Each child has an electronic learning journey which includes diary entries, observations and videos that parents can look at online, comment on and add thier own observations.

 3. How will the curriculum be matched to my child's needs?